xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 6. Review the runtime draft.
 7. Start the session.

 The review step is important.
-It is the last place to confirm start step, payload, starter alias and expected result before the session is started.
+It is the last place to confirm start step, payload, wakeup allowlist, starter alias and expected result before the session is started.

+When the plan contains **Runtime → Wakeups**, Start Sessions receives the materialized `payload.__wakeUp` field.
+Review it before starting the session, especially when an external customer RPC caller is expected to wake the process.

 ![Start Sessions](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/15-start-sessions.png)